 I feel I'm lucky to be alive, but also still have the limb.

-Um that those are two crucial things, you know.
+Those are two crucial things, you know?

-That uh I'm able to not only be here, but also to walk without a prosthesis.
+So I'm very, very grateful that someone upstairs was take care of me, that I'm able to not only be here, but also to walk without a prosthesis.

-Was that how realistic was amputation?
+How realistic was amputation?

 Like, was that really on the table?